zulip/zulip/help/include/followed-topic-workflows.md

 - [Catch up](/help/follow-a-topic#catch-up-on-followed-topics) on
-  followed topics at the start of the day, and whenever you want to spend a few minutes checking on where your attention is needed.
+  followed topics at the start of the day, and whenever you want to spend a few minutes checking on on the conversations that need your attention.

 - No more stressing about missing a reply to your message in streams you don't regularly read.
 You can [automatically